d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex3/sales-orders-view/README.md

 1. Navigate to the Repository Explorer
 2. Click on Create - Graphical View Button to create a new view
   <br><br>![](/exercises/ex2/images/create_in_repository_explorer.png)
-3. Click on Details and configure the following properties:
+3. Click on **Details**-button and configure the following properties:
     - Business Name: **V_SALES_ORDERS**
     - Technical Name: **V_SALES_ORDERS**
     - Semantic Usage: **Analytical Dataset**